gracie-123/AirBnB_clone_v3/README.md

-This is a group project between Morena Macheka and Grace Tumbo.
+This is a group project between Grace Tumbo & Morena Macheka.